Snackya/KH2PC-rando-setup-guide/README.md

 3. Right-click inside the box on the right under "Scripts:".
 Then click `Open Script Folder...`.
 Windows should open that folder in its File Explorer.
 4. Copy your script files (GoA.lua and your [seed file](##Creating-a-seed)) into this folder.
 5. Right-click inside the right box of LuaFrontend again and click `Refresh List`.
 Every script you have should now be listed inside the box with a green checkmark icon.
 If it shows a red X, double click the script to get a detailed error about what the problem is.
 6. Start your game and click Engine > `Start Engine`.
+(You can also start your game afterwards.
+It does not matter.)
 7. **Optional:** To reduce CPU load on single cores, enable multithreading under Engine > `Enable Multi-Threading`.
 This will require one logical CPU thread for each script, so make sure your CPU has enough of them.
 (If you only run GoA and a rando seed file, this option should work for most CPUs).

 ## Acknowledgments